-On September 30, 2022, the Funds acquired all of the assets and liabilities of the Predecessor Funds in exchange for shares of beneficial interest of the Funds.
+On October 17, 2022, the FundX ETF and FundX Aggressive ETF acquired all of the assets and liabilities of the FundX Upgrader Fund and FundX Aggressive Upgrader Fund, respectively, in exchange for shares of beneficial interest of the respective Funds.
+On October 9, 2023, the FundX Flexible ETF and FundX Conservative ETF acquired all of the assets and liabilities of the FundX Flexible Income Fund and FundX Conservative Upgrader Fund, respectively, in exchange for shares of beneficial interest of the respective Funds.
 As a result of such Reorganization, the Funds adopted the financial and performance history of the Predecessor Funds.
 The following tables show the Funds' financial performance for the fiscal years shown.
 Certain information reflects financial results for a single Fund share.
 "Total return" shows how much your investment in a Fund would have increased or decreased during each period, assuming you had reinvested all dividends and distributions.
-Information for the fiscal years ended September 30, 2018 through September 30, 2022 was audited by Tait, Weller & Baker LLP.
+Information for the fiscal years ended September 30, 2019 through September 30, 2023 was audited by Tait, Weller & Baker LLP.
 Their report and the Funds' financial statements are included in the Funds' most recent Annual Report to shareholders.